MickaelBlet/Json/README.md

 ```cpp
 blet::Dict parseFile(const char* filename, bool comment = true, bool additionalNext = true);
 ```
-Take a path of json file and parse them for create Jsonator object.
+Take a path of json file and parse them for create a Dict object.
 You can disable options `comment` and `additionnalNext` for a better parsing.
 Example at [docs/examples.md#ParseFile](docs/examples.md#parsefile).